Skip to main content

 When you add a new version of Stack to your Workspace, a notification appears on the dashboard informing you that you can import the context of previous versions.
 To import, follow the instructions below:

-Step 1: Access the Workspace and click on 'Stacks' in the left side menu;
+Step 1: Access the Workspace and click on 'Stacks';

 Step 2.
 In the dashboard notification or within the Stack card, click on the button 'Import input settings' ;